-A recent study by security researches Karsten Nohl and Jakob Lell, which they presented at the Black Hat hacking conference in early August, brought up an even scarier point about USB insecurity: while many malware codes reside in the flash memory storage of these external, portable devices, the one Nohl and Lell created to test the security of such devices actually hides in the firmware that directs all basic functions.
+A recent study by security researchers Karsten Nohl and Jakob Lell, which they presented at the Black Hat hacking conference in early August, brought up an even scarier point about USB insecurity: while many malware codes reside in the flash memory storage of these external, portable devices, the one Nohl and Lell created to test the security of such devices actually hides in the firmware that directs all basic functions.
 Meaning the corrupted code can’t be easily detected, deleted, or removed along with the files on the drive.

 Unsurprisingly, antivirus and spyware programs have so far proven ineffective at stopping these kinds of deep-rooted malware attacks.
 Nohl and Lell’s virus was shown to be able to assume control over keyboards, issue commands to download and install malicious files, convert the USB stick into a network drive, and even corral and redirect Internet traffic from a computer’s browser.